oelghira/Customer-Segmentation-from-RFM-Clustering/README.md

 # Recency-Frequency-Monetary-Clustering-of-Online-Customers
-I describe the methods used to cluster customers of a Brazilian online retailer by customers recency, frequency, and monetary value of purchases
+I describe the methods used to cluster customers of a Brazilian online retailer by their recency, frequency, and monetary value of purchases

 ## Introduction
-In today's world of online retail, it is critical to a businesses survival to know who their customers are and how those customers behave.
-Today's consumers develop a relationship with the brands and retailers they choose to do business with.
+In today's world of online retail, it is critical to a business's survival to know who their customers are and how those customers behave.
+Today's consumers develop a relationship with the brands and retailers they choose to patronize.
 In order for that relationship to not end in a break up, retailers must provide a much more personal touch with targeted and personalized communication that speaks to the individual needs of each customer.
 The problem with a personalized approach is that online retailers can have such a wide range of consumers as opposed to a brick in mortar store in a fixed location.
 Creating something personalized for each individual is a nearly impossible task, but the good news is that we can gain an indepth understanding of the customer base by clustering customers with similar behavior!
 In this example, I will show how clustering to achieve a better targeted marketing approach can be done using customers' recency of last purchase, how frequent they have shopped, and how much they have spent with a Brazilian Amazon type of online retailer.

 ## Data
 https://www.kaggle.com/olistbr/brazilian-ecommerce